YibaiMeng/libpkuipgw/Python/README.md

 ## Installing

-The recommanded way is to use pip to install
+The recommended way is to use pip to install
 ```bash
 pip3 install --user libpkuipgw
 ```

 ## Usage
-First initialize an `IPGWClient`object:
+First, initialize an `IPGWClient`object:
 ```
 import libpkuipgw
 cli = libpkuipgw.IPGWClient(username, password)